zzong2006/signate/README.md

 # signate
-code for the Signate ml competition
+Code for the Signate ml competition